 Most of the tourists that visit California either visit Los Angeles or San Francisco.
-This itinerary is for anyone travelling to San Francisco or Bay Area or Silicon Valley for just 3-4 days and want to travel without hassle at relaxed pace.
+This itinerary is for anyone traveling to San Francisco or Bay Area or Silicon Valley for just 3-4 days and who wants to travel without hassle at a relaxed pace.

-I took a 8 days off last month in April to visit Mexico.
-There was no way i could ask for another major leave in May.
+I took a 8 days off last month to visit Mexico.
+There was no way I could ask for another major leave in May.
 So i just took Friday and Monday off and utilized 2 weekends for 4 day trip to California.
-Also it was a good opportunity to spend some time with my family back in California.
+Also, it was a good opportunity to spend some time with my family back in California.
 This trip was easy as i did not plan anything.
-By brother and sister-in-law , who are locals , planned everything to make best out of the days i had.
+My brother and sister-in-law , who are locals , planned everything to make best out of the days i had.
 I am sharing this 3 day itinerary with you all because i had such fun and adventurous experience in such a short amount of time.

 Day 1: San Francisco

-Assuming you are planning to travel on same day you arrive and staying near San Francisco, this might be the best option.
+Assuming you are planning to travel on same day you arrive and stay near San Francisco, this might be the best option.

 Estimated Time : If you plan to cover all spots below, its within 1 hour drive.
 However, even if all these spots are close to each other, you will end up spending 30 minutes to 1 hour in each spot.
 So around 4 to 6 hours at relaxed pace.